 Founder and Chief Executive Officer, Cape Air

 Daniel A. Wolf founded Cape Air in 1989 with one route between Boston and Provincetown, eight employees and a first-year total of just 8,000 passengers.
 Today, Cape Air, along with sister airline Nantucket Airlines, is the largest commuter airline in the United States.
-Cape Air/Nantucket Airlines’ fleet of Cessna 402s, Cessna Caravan Amphibians, Britten-Norman Islanders and ATR-42s fly to some of the most beautiful destinations in the world.
-Cape Air/Nantucket Airlines is partly an employee-owned company with a workforce of approximately 1,200 serving more than 686,000 passengers a year.
+Cape Air/Nantucket Airlines’ fleet of Cessna 402s fly to some of the most beautiful destinations in the world.
+Cape Air/Nantucket Airlines is partly an employee-owned company with a workforce of approximately 750 and serves more than half a million passengers a year.

 Dan’s secondary education was at Germantown Friends School in Philadelphia, Pennsylvania followed by a bachelor’s degree in Political Philosophy from Wesleyan University in Middletown, Connecticut.
 At the Quaker School of Aeronautics he received a degree in Airframe and Power Plant Maintenance.
 He has worked as a community and union organizer in the Boston area and managed the Chatham Municipal Airport, where he also worked as a flight instructor and aircraft mechanic.